 The section up Birchen Clough has a few scramble sections as you make your way up to the top, with one more challenging one (see photo below).

 Important note regarding ‘The Trinnacles’ – You might see pictures of people climbing these, it’s a sheer drop on the other side so please be careful.
-Also, consider the weather conditions, climbing in wet or windy weather can be very dangerous and result in accidents.
-Think before you climb – Oldham Mountain Rescue
+There have been numerous serious incidents here where people have fallen.
+Also, please consider the weather conditions, climbing in wet or windy weather can be very dangerous and result in accidents.
+Think before you climb – Oldham Mountain Rescue.

 For wildlife lovers keep an eye out for animals and birds on your walk, I saw plenty of grouse, but also a weasel and two young Short-eared owls and their mum (or dad) on this walk near the reservoir.